pzqpzq/flat-learning/README.md

 Other codes related to large-scale models and dyn-training from scratch will be introduced in future releases.

-In the LasF (Language tokens as Functional) directory, we release a novel language model based on flattened dynamics.
+In the LasF (Language tokens as Functional) directory, we release a novel flattened language model introduced by our published paper (accepted as a poster paper at ICML-2024, url: https://icml.cc/virtual/2024/poster/34594), i.e., Modeling Language Tokens as Functionals of Semantic Fields.
 The proposed language model is competitive with the Transformer module in language modelling task.
 The relevant system, i.e., Albert+KasF (Knowledge as Functional), achieved first place in both single and multi-model categories in the CommonsenseQA leaderboard (https://www.tau-nlp.sites.tau.ac.il/csqa-leaderboard).

 In the RieM (Riemannian Metric for neural models) directory, we release a straightforward data-free algorithm that can compress a weight matrix of a pre-trained model into neuronal dynamics via the proposed Riemannian metric.
-This Neuronal Riemannian Metric is introduced by our published paper (accepted as an oral paper at ICML-2024): Data-free Neural Representation Compression with Riemannian Neural Dynamics.
+This Neuronal Riemannian Metric is introduced by our published paper (accepted as an oral paper at ICML-2024, url: https://openreview.net/forum?id=LTifAl5bKb), i.e., Data-free Neural Representation Compression with Riemannian Neural Dynamics.